 In a separate bowl, mix the flour, sugar, baking powder/soda, and the spices.
 Add the dry ingredients to the wet ingredients, and stir until they are fully incorporated.

 Pour this batter (it should be fairly thick) into the greased loaf pan and put it in the oven.
-Bake for about 30 minutes, or until a toothpick inserted into the center comes out clean (keep in mind that if you get baked persimmon on the toothpick, it might not look totally clean.
+Bake for about 30 minutes or until thumping the top feels bouncy and sounds hollow, and it is deep golden brown (30-60 min, depending on pan and batter consistency), or until a toothpick inserted into the center comes out clean (keep in mind that if you get baked persimmon on the toothpick, it might not look totally clean.
 This is OK – you’re checking for batter, not persimmon goop).

 When the loaf is finished cooking, allow it to cool in the pan for about 10 minutes.
 Then turn it out of the pan and allow it to cool further on a wire rack.
 If you like your breads moist, place a dish towel over the top while it’s cooling to keep the steam inside the loaf.